 Federal Transit Administration (FTA)

-Federal Transit Administration (FTA) regulates “mass transit” systems.
-The Federal Transit Administration (FTA) provides financial and technical assistance to local public transit systems, including buses, subways, light rail, commuter rail, trolleys and ferries.
-FTA also oversees safety measures and helps develop next-generation technology research.
-FTA is an agency within the United States Department of Transportation (DOT).
+Within the United States Department of Transportation (DOT) is the Federal Transit Administration (FTA), which regulates “mass transit” systems.
+It provides financial and technical assistance to local public transit systems, including buses, subways, light rail, commuter rail, trolleys, and ferries.
+The FTA also oversees safety measures and helps develop next-generation technology research.

 The drug and alcohol testing program for FTA regulated employers must include the following components:

 - Correct Federal Custody & Control forms (CCF)

 - Substance Abuse Professional (SAP) Process

 The Various Types of Drug and Alcohol Testing